Because we are all getting older, day by day.

 Watch your mouth

 By which I mean, look after your teeth and gums.
 Poor dental health can lead o all sorts of problems in later life, not limited to cavities, but going through neurological problems such as Alzheimer's (yes, this one surprised me too).
-Oral cancer and advanced vascular and heart disease are also possible outcomes. secondary benefit are a beautiful smile and the ability to eat more than soup for the rest of your life.
+Oral cancer and advanced vascular and heart disease are also possible outcomes. secondary benefits are a beautiful smile and the ability to eat more than soup for the rest of your life.
+Mind you, watch what you put into yuor mouth.
+Eat lean, being overweight is not always condicive with longer life for all sorts of reasons.

 Look after your joints